xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 ## VOQ architecture

 VOQ (Virtual Output Queue) is a virtual representation of the output queues of a port at ingress side of the packet processing.
 While the physical buffer associated with the VOQs is on the input side of packet processing, it represents packets queued on the output side.
 VOQ based systems will have its VOQ representation programmed at ingress side of the packet processing.
 This programming happens after system boots up and creates the ports.
-Cisco 8000 systems programs VOQ replication for all default ports on the system.
-Same time system creates VOQs for the sub-interfaces only after a queueing policy applied on the sub-interface.
+Cisco 8000 systems programs **VOQ replication** for all default ports on the system.
+Same time system creates VOQs for the sub-interfaces only after a queueing policy applied on the **sub-interface**.
 And programmed VOQs will be deleted after sub-interface is deleted or the queueing policy is removed from the sub-interface

-Every port has 8 hardwired Output Queues (OQ) on Cisco 8000.
+Every port has **8 hardwired Output Queues (OQ)** on Cisco 8000.
 VOQs facilitate receiving traffic from any of the ingress ports hosted on any of the slices on the SiOne and transfer packets to the corresponding egress OQs of the respective egress port which is resolved by the forwarding lookup.

 ![voq-arch.png]({{site.baseurl}}/images/voq-arch.png)
 {: .align-center}

 Above figure depicts the VOQ replication aspects, set of 8 VOQs is programmed on every slices of the SiOne NPU for a given port .
 And same way, this replication happens on all slices on all SiOne NPUs across all line card modules in a distributed system.
 These VOQs uniquely identifies output queues of a port .
-This empowers the system to resolve most of the system information needed to forward out the packets at ingress processing stage.
+This empowers the system to resolve most of the system information needed to forward out the packets at **ingress processing stage**.
 Thus optimises over all processing latency, read/write operations etc. which make the system more efficient in packet processing and power consumption.

 Traffic can come in on any port hosted on any of the slices which egress out of a port seen in the figure above, traffic get delivered to the OQs of the egress port from different slices which is facilitated by the VOQs representing that egress port &  scheduler present in each of the slices.